• Skip to primary navigation

 Airbnb renting and the law – legal obligations

-October 31, 2016 by Tessa J Shepperson
+October 31, 2016 by Tessa Shepperson

 airbnb4-400This is the fourth post in my Airbnb series.
 And maybe the most important.
-Because in this post I am going to talk about the legal obligations that you must comply with under the law.
+Because in this post, I am going to talk about the legal obligations that you must comply with under the law.

-It is so easy to set yourself up as a ‘host’ on Airbnb and rent out your house or room to ‘guests’ that many people completely forget about this – or more likely it will not occur to you in the first place.
+It is so easy to set yourself up as a ‘host’ on Airbnb and rent out your house or room to ‘guests’ that many people completely forget about this – or, more likely, it will not occur to you in the first place.

-However, if you do not comply with your legal obligations you can be prosecuted and fined.
+However, if you do not comply with your legal obligations, you can be prosecuted and fined.
 And your ‘guests’ may acquire rights you do not want over your property or be entitled to sue you for compensation.
 So best to get it right.

 Different occupation types, different obligations

-One of the reasons why I devoted the last post in this series to looking at occupation types, is that it affects the legal rights and obligations you have as landlord (or to use the Airbnb terminology, ‘host’.).
+One of the reasons why I devoted the last post in this series to looking at occupation types, is that it affects the legal rights and obligations you have as a landlord (or to use the Airbnb terminology, ‘host’.).

 People often think it is all about whether someone has a license or a tenancy, but it is more complex than that.

-Let’s take a look first however at
+Let’s take a look first however, at

 Legal Obligations which apply in all situations